bixod/.github/profile/README.md

 ## The Mission

-To give businesses the technology they need to thrive in competitive markets.
+To give businesses technologies needed to thrive in competitive markets.

 ## About Us